Language Features

 Concurrency Patterns

-Hew provides first-class language constructs for common concurrency patterns. select waits for the first of several operations, race runs tasks concurrently and returns the first result, and join runs tasks concurrently and collects all results.
-All support after timeouts.
+Hew provides first-class language constructs for common concurrency patterns. select waits for the first of several operations and join runs tasks concurrently and collects all results. select supports after timeouts for deadline-based fallbacks.

 Wire Contracts

 Network protocols are first-class types in Hew.
 Wire types define serialization format, field numbering, and schema evolution rules.
-The compiler enforces compatibility — add fields, never remove them.
+The compiler enforces forward-compatible evolution — new fields integrate safely with existing deployments.

 • Hew Binary Format (HBF) — compact binary encoding